Jmajane/Noms/README.md

 - I know that tracking your food is important.
 Can we just keep track of the healthy vs not healthy food that we have?
 Just being able to see what foods I had is what I am looking for.

 # User Flow
-- When A user visits the site they will be able to see the home/about pages until they sign up.
+- When A user visits the site they will be able to see the about page until they sign up.

 - Once a user signs up they will then have access to add their meals for the day.
 Pages will have a day total, week, monthly and year.
 Users will be able to add/delete/edit any of their own meals that they have added.

 # Search
-- Users and search by username to request the ability to follow another user
+- Users can search meals by dish (breakfast, lunch, dinner, snacks).

 # Technologies Used